Advertisement will be published spring 2025 for a start by Jan 1 2026. Get in touch for details before that.

 PhD studentships

-Advertisement will be published Feb or March 2023.
+Advertisement will be published spring 2025 for a start by Jan 1 2026.
 Get in touch for details before that.

-Deriving diapycnal exchange rates due from internal waves in the Baltic Sea
+Deriving diapycnal exchange rates due to internal waves in the Baltic Sea

 Contact persons: Bastien Queste, Martin Mohrmann (Voice of the Ocean Foundation)